mrullldhm/Image-Search-App-Powered-by-Pexels/README.md

 app.js: JavaScript logic for API calls, DOM manipulation, and event handling. img/background-wallpaper.jpg: Background image for the app.

-Screenshots
-Coming soon: Add screenshots of the search interface and image overlay.
 Future Improvements

 Add error handling for invalid queries or API failures.